Welcome to today's edition of the Rush 24-7 podcast.

 Not about us, but it's all about us, is the basic theme here.

-Yeah, here you have an incident of vast news value happening on late Saturday afternoon after five o'clock.
+Here you have an incident of vast news value happening on late Saturday afternoon after 5 o'clock, and yet the president and the vice president don't talk until today.

 Does that surprise you?

-We don't get too far afield and sort of making this personal to us, people like me, White House reporters, and whether we matter in any way, because we're really not germane to this, even if we play clips of us asking these tough questions.
+We don't get too far afield in sort of making this personal to us, people like me, White House reporters, and whether we matter in any way, because we're really not germane to this, even if we play clips of us asking these tough questions.

 The process here was definitely delayed.